-- Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper; - Quarterly advertising concerning recycling and used oil program through the News Hopper; - Lakeland News bits concerning various programs; - Press releases concerning County programs; - Partnership with Dept. of Ag for their pesticide program; - A booth at the Crow Wing County Fair; - Bill-board campaign concerning certain aspects of the Counties programs; - Public speaking engagements and/or tours of the County disposal site for Central Lakes Community College, area schools, professional service organizations, volunteer groups, and other organizations; - The County web page; - County information updated on Earth 911 data base (www.Earth911.org); - On-site education to residents and businesses experiencing illegal waste disposal problems; - One-on-one educational opportunities for elected township officials; - Distribution of a \$5 coupon for services provided at the County disposal site; and - Distribution of brochures and fact sheets.
+- Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper; - Advertising of Landfill hours and services in the Northland Arboretum - ArbLIFE yearly four editions. - Advertising in County Fair Brochure. - Advertising of Landfill and used oil program in the Crosslake Area & Crow Wing County Fun Spot Map.
+Map distributed by the Crosslake Fire Fighters Relief Association. - Quarterly advertising concerning recycling and used oil program through the News Hopper; - Lakeland News bits concerning various programs; - Press releases concerning County programs; - Partnership with Dept. of Ag for their pesticide program; - A booth at the Crow Wing County Fair; - Bill-board campaign concerning certain aspects of the Counties programs; - Public speaking engagements and/or tours of the County disposal site for Central Lakes Community College, area schools, professional service organizations, volunteer groups, and other organizations; - The County web page; - County information updated on Earth 911 data base (www.Earth911.org); - On-site education to residents and businesses experiencing illegal waste disposal problems; - One-on-one educational opportunities for elected township officials; - Distribution of a \$5 coupon for services provided at the County disposal site; and - Distribution of brochures and fact sheets.

-In 2014, Land Services through the Solid Waste Office revised the brochures for HHW, recycling, demolition, and yard waste program.
+In 2015, Land Services through the Solid Waste Office revised the brochures for HHW, recycling, demolition, and yard waste program.
 In addition, the following are other activities accomplished by our office:

 - February, continued the \$5 coupon for services provided at the County Site.
-35,345 coupons were mailed.
-Part of the mailing included information on the area recycling programs and problem material management programs. - As part of each HHW event, all participants received the following items: - Trash bag for their car - County brochure on our HHW program - County brochure concerning Demolition and Yard Composting - Magnet with pertinent County Solid Waste Services listed - Bill Board campaign this year was concerning the HHW program. - Advertising of Landfill and used oil program in the Crosslake Area & Crow Wing County Fun Spot Map.
-Map distributed by the Crosslake Fire Fighters Relief Association. - Advertising of the used oil and HHW program in the Vacation Land Highway 6 Map. - Advertising of the recycling in Nisswa, Baxter and Brainerd Map. - Advertising of Landfill hours and services in the Northland Arboretum - ArbLIFE yearly four editions.
+33,697 coupons were mailed.
+Part of the mailing included information on the area recycling programs and problem material management programs. - As part of each HHW event, all participants received the following items: - Trash bag for their car - County brochure on our HHW program - County brochure concerning Demolition and Yard Composting - Magnet with pertinent County Solid Waste Services listed - Bill Board campaign this year was concerning using the landfill.

-- Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper. - Quarterly advertising concerning recycling and used oil program through the News Hopper. - February Press Release, Bites for Lights' Christmas Lights Recycling Program - March Press Release concerning Landfill summer hours. - April Press Release, the first HHW event on April 30th. - April Press Release, upcoming summer events scheduled at the Landfill. - April 26th, had a display at the Earth Stewardship Celebration held at the Crosslake Presbyterian Church. - May 3rd, assisted in the Pequot Lake cleanup day. - May Press Release, Business Electronics day on May 21st. - May 22nd, gave a tour of the County's solid waste disposal site to home school kids. - June 7th, assisted in the Garrison cleanup day. - July 29 - Aug 2nd, manned fair booth to promote the Counties integrated solid waste management programs.
-Fair Board, fourth year of having a recycling program for the fair. - Advertising of Landfill services in the Crow Wing County Fair Information Booklet. - Aug 19th, Lakeland News did a story on recycling in the local area. - Aug 31st Press Release concerning the fall business electronics event on Sept 19th. - Sept 15th, gave briefing at the Crow Wing County Township Association of Township Officer fall meeting. - Sept 18th, gave a tour of the County's solid waste disposal site to home school kids. - Sept 25th, gave a tour of the County's solid waste disposal site to home school kids. - Sept Press Release concerning the last HHW events on Oct 9th and 12th. - Oct Press Release concerning the Landfills winter hours of operations.
+- Advertising of the used oil and HHW program in the Vacation Land Highway 6 Map. - Advertising of the recycling in Nisswa, Baxter and Brainerd Map. - Advertising of Landfill hours and services in the Northland Arboretum - ArbLIFE yearly four editions. - Advertising in County Fair Brochure. - Advertising of Landfill and used oil program in the Crosslake Area & Crow Wing County Fun Spot Map.
+Map distributed by the Crosslake Fire Fighters Relief Association - Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper. - Quarterly advertising concerning recycling and used oil program through the News Hopper. - February Press Release, Bites for Lights' Christmas Lights Recycling Program - March Press Release concerning Landfill summer hours. - April Press Release, increase in County recycling. - April Press Release, the first HHW event on April 29th. - May 2nd, assisted in the Pequot Lake cleanup day. - May Press Release, Business Electronics day on May 20st. - June 7th, assisted in the Garrison cleanup day. - Aug 4 - Aug 8th, manned fair booth to promote the Counties integrated solid waste management programs.
+Fair Board, fourth year of having a recycling program for the fair. - Advertising of Landfill services in the Crow Wing County Fair Information Booklet. - Sept Press Release concerning the fall business electronics event on Sept 16th. - Sept Press Release concerning the last HHW events on Oct 9th and 12th. - Oct Press Release concerning the Landfills winter hours of operations. - Oct Press Release concerning 2014 carbon credits.